Admission is the regular price for entering into our 68 acre facility with over 20 specialty gardens.

 The Spring Garden Festival is an annual celebration held at the Kanapaha Botanical Gardens located in southwest Gainesville, Florida.
 The Festival has over 100 booths including many where patrons can select from a variety of plants to add color, shade and beauty to their yards and gardens.
 Patrons can also purchase garden related products including tools, furniture and outdoor decorations.

 In addition there are booths staffed by local gardening and environmental organizations where patrons can gather information about plants, ponds, pests, the environment at large, and a variety of other topics.
 There are also a number booths presented by artisans who create a wide range of fine arts and crafts for your home or garden.
 No festival would be complete without a large variety of foods available along with picnic areas where they can be enjoyed.
+The Festival has a stage featuring live local entertainers on Sunday.

 The main stage is located under a large live oak tree near the entrance to the Festival.
-Performances are scheduled on Sunday from 11am-5pm.
+Performances are scheduled on Sunday from 11am-4pm.
 Entertainment is provided by a diverse group of performers from folk dancers to drum ensembles.
 Tables and seating are provided under the tree so patrons can enjoy food from the adjacent vendors while they enjoy the entertainers on stage.

-2023 Itinerary
+2025 Itinerary

 Sunday